Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 Three Most Common Stablecoin Misconceptions

 Before concluding this beginner's guide, three very common misconceptions deserve special clarification.
 Misconception 1: 'Stablecoins always equal $1.'
 Stablecoins target $1 peg, but this isn't an iron-clad guarantee.
 All stablecoins can depeg under certain stress scenarios — some temporarily (USDC fell to $0.87 during SVB crisis, recovered within days), some permanently (UST's collapse never recovered).
 Depeg severity depends on the underlying mechanism's design — fiat-backed is most stable, algorithmic is highest risk.
 Misconception 2: 'Holding stablecoins has no risk.'
 Holding stablecoins carries far less risk than Bitcoin, but not zero.
-Primary risks include: issuer credit risk (Tether or Circle having problems), smart contract risk (especially DeFi stablecoins), regulatory risk (certain regions may restrict stablecoin use).
+Primary risks include: issuer credit risk (Tether or Circle having problems), Smart Contract risk (especially DeFi stablecoins), regulatory risk (certain regions may restrict stablecoin use).
 For large amounts, consider distributing across multiple stablecoins with different underlying mechanisms.
 Misconception 3: 'Stablecoins are like deposits and pay interest.'
 Basic USDC and USDT holding itself pays no interest (GENIUS Act also explicitly prohibits regulated stablecoins from directly paying interest to holders).
 'Stablecoin yields' you see on some platforms come from depositing stablecoins into lending protocols or liquidity pools — with corresponding risks.
 This is separate from 'simply holding stablecoins.'

 Diagram